altayaydemir/altay-dot-wtf/data/articles/how-do-I-read.md

 Learning through repetition might be a good idea, but that was a bit dull and easy to give up.

-My best-case outcome with this approach:
+The best-case outcome of this approach:

 - Having a reference for the first X percent of the book.
 - Bunch of left-alone highlights waiting to be carried over.